 Interactive learning components include:

-- Video-based observation of two autism assessments
+- Video-based observation examples of two autism assessments

 - Guided clinical discussion to support the interpretation and identification of subtle indicators